Canonical graph decompositions via local separations: Displacement: a guarantee for the existence of lifts

-\begin{corollary} Let $(H,\cG)$ be a \gd\ of a finite connected graph $G$ with pairwise disjoint adhesion graphs.
-Then $\ell (H,\cG) \geq g(H) \cdot d(H,\cG)$. \end{corollary} \begin{proof} If $\ell(H,\cG)=\infty$ we are done, so we may assume that there exists a closed walk $W$ in~$G$ that witnesses $\ell(H,\cG)<\infty$.
-By \cref{lem:HW}, $H^W$ contains a cycle~$O$.
-For every node $h$ of~$O$, the walk $W$ contains a subwalk $W_h$ in $G_h$ between two distinct adhesion graphs of~$(H,\cG)$, as $W$ traverses every $s^e$ at most once.
-We can and do choose the $W_h$ so that their internal vertices are not contained in adhesion graphs.
-Since the adhesion graphs are pairwise disjoint, the subwalks $W_h$ are pairwise edge-disjoint.
-Hence, $W$ has length at least $g(H)\cdot d(H,\cG)$. \end{proof}
+Let $h$ be a node of~$O$.
+Let $e,f$ be the two edges on~$O$ that are incident to~$h$.
+The walk $W$ contains a subwalk $W_h$ in $G_h$ between two distinct adhesion graphs $G_e,G_f$ of~$(H,\cG)$, as $W$ traverses $s^e, s^f$ at most once.
+We can and do choose $W_h$ so that its internal vertices are not contained in the adhesion graphs~$G_e,G_f$.
+Then $W_h$ has length at least~$d(H,\cG)$.
+Since $h$ has degree~2 in~$O$, all indices of~$W$ that appear at the edges of~$W_h$ are good indices.
+As we find $W_h$ with these properties for each node $h$ of~$O$, we find that $f(W)\ge g(H)\cdot d(H,\cG)$. \end{proof}